New beds open at Priory Hospital Bristol as part of a £1m investment

 - Encourage patients to establish regular sleep and wake times

 - Create a proper environment for sleep

-- Avoid excess eating, smoking or drinking alcohol, especially before sleep
+- Avoid excessive eating, smoking or drinking alcohol, especially before sleep

-- Take regular physical exercise - the effective duration is 45 to 60 minutes three times per week for 10 to 12 weeks
+- Take regular physical exercise - the effective duration is 45 to 60 minutes 3 times per week for 10 to 12 weeks

-The Priory offers tailored treatment programmes for individuals suffering with depression which are based on their medical history and personal experiences.
-There are a number of specialist Consultant Psychiatrists who oversee the treatment, which may include a combination of both medication and psychological therapies.
+Priory offers tailored treatment programmes for individuals suffering with depression which are based on their medical history and personal experiences.
+There are a number of specialist consultant psychiatrists who oversee the treatment, which may include a combination of both medication and psychological therapies.
 There is the option for receiving treatment on an inpatient basis if the severity, risk or personal choice is to do so.